shopware/docs/guides/plugins/plugins/api/custom-pricing.md

 ]
 ```

-For the `delete` action, we will send a smaller dataset: you only need to define the `productId`s for the product whose prices you want to remove.
+For the `delete` action, the workflow is that the operation accepts 3 different arrays of ids: `customerIds`, `productIds` or `customerGroupIds`.
+Here you can specify any combination of these id arrays, with an exception that the API route must have _at least one UUID_ supplied in _one of the id arrays_ (`customerIds`, `productIds` or `customerGroupIds`)

 ```json
 [